CDAGaming/CraftPresence-Wow-Edition/README.md

 *   Legacy Version (Minecraft 1.2.5 and Below):
     *   Server Support is unavailable in 1.2.5 and Below (Only SinglePlayer will work with showGameStatus Enabled)
-    *   Minecraft 1.1.0 and Below may not work on Forge, and may require a Modified Minecraft Jar with ModLoader + ModLoaderMP
+    *   Minecraft 1.1.0 and Below may not work on Forge, and may require a Modified Minecraft Jar with Risugami's ModLoader + ModLoaderMP

-**Support for Issues related to Vanilla Code, Forge, or ModLoader is extremely Limited**
+**Support for issues related to Vanilla code, Forge, or Risugami's ModLoader is extremely limited**

 ## Disclaimers & Additional Info

 ### Minecraft Object Obfuscation
-Due to Obfuscation in Minecraft, some of Minecraft Objects such as GUIs, Dimensions, or Servers must be opened once in the session to be separately customized.
+Due to Obfuscation in Minecraft, some of Minecraft Objects such as Screens, Dimensions, or Servers must be opened once in the session to be separately customized.

 ### Icon Requesting
 Not seeing an Icon you like or have a suggestion for an Icon to add/modify on the Default Client ID?